linode/linode-blockstorage-csi-driver/README.md

 * Kubernetes v1.13+
 * The node `hostname` must match the Linode Instance `label`
 * `--allow-privileged` must be enabled for the API server and kubelet
-* Should have the following [feature gates enabled](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/#overview): `CSINodeInfo`, `CSIDriverRegistry` (both are enabled by default in 1.13+)
+* Should have the following [feature gates enabled](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/#overview): `CSINodeInfo`, `CSIDriverRegistry`
 * The following feature gates may be used in future versions: `BlockVolume`, `CSIBlockVolume`

 ### Secure a Linode API Access Token: